Medium Rare in French: All 4 Doneness Levels in France, Pronounced

 Why is an extra rare steak called bleu (blue)?

-Some French online sources said a very rare steak is called blue because the meat has a slightly blue tint.
+Some French online sources said that a very rare steak is called “blue” because the meat has a slight blue tint.

-However, according to the Larousse Gastonomique, an encyclopedia mainly about French gastronomy, “cooking au bleu” was originally a method of cooking Freshwater fish, especially trout.
+However, according to the Larousse Gastronomique, an encyclopedia mainly about French gastronomy, “cooking au bleu” was originally a method of cooking freshwater fish, especially trout.

 Are the two terms related?
 I have no idea.